osg-htc/virtual-school-2021/docs/materials/checkpoint/part1-ex1-checkpointing.md

 1. Log in to `learn.chtc.wisc.edu`
     (`login04` is fine, too, except the `condor_ssh_to_job` step below should be skipped)

+1. Create and change into a new directory for this exercise

 1. Download the Python script that is the main executable for this exercise:

         :::console